bokkypoobah/DaoCasinoTokenSaleContractAudit/README.md

-# Dao.Casino Crowdsale Contract Audit (Work In Progress)
+# Dao.Casino Crowdsale Contract Audit (First Draft Version)

-Bok Consulting Pty Ltd has been retained by [Dao.Casino](https://dao.casino/) to audit the Ethereum contract to be used in Dao.Casino's upcoming crowdsale.
+Bok Consulting Pty Ltd has been retained by [Dao.Casino](https://dao.casino/) to audit the Ethereum contracts for use in Dao.Casino's upcoming crowdsale.
-The [audit of Dao.Casino's original contracts](README-Original.md) found quite few issues to do with convoluted nature of the code, making it harder to verify the correctness of the algorithm.
-Note that no bugs were found in the original contract.
-There were also some conflicting functionality
+The [audit of Dao.Casino's original contracts](README-Original.md) found a few issues described in more detail in the [Summary](#summary) section below.

 A [new crowdsale contract](contracts/DaoCasinoToken.sol) was proposed by Bok Consulting Pty Ltd and this contract will be used for Dao.Casino's crowdsale.
 This report is a self-audit of the new contracts.

-From [DAO.Casino Announces Terms of its Token Sale to be held June 29](https://medium.com/@dao.casino/dao-casino-announces-terms-of-its-token-sale-to-be-held-june-29-5125375f4aeb), this crowdsale has the following parameters:
+From [DAO.Casino Announces Terms of its Token Sale to be held June 29](https://medium.com/@dao.casino/dao-casino-announces-terms-of-its-token-sale-to-be-held-june-29-5125375f4aeb), Dao.Casino's crowdsale has the following parameters:

 <kbd><img src="images/Dao.CasinoCrowdsaleParameters-20170628-022847.png" /></kbd>